GovTechSG/slist/README.md

 --keypath <keyname_with_path>   Add a new key file to SSH config file.
 Must be used together with --add-host and --ip-adr options
---del-host <host_name>          Delete a host from the SSH config file --config-file                   To use other config file
+--del-host <host_name>          Delete a host from the SSH config file --config-file                   To use other config file --init <file_path>              To initialize a template SSH config file
 ```